TECHNICAL SUPPORT

 A. Relax, EASY BUDGET isn't adding wrong.
 EASY BUDGET knows that it's cheaper to hire a union actor for the weekly rate if you're going to use this actor for more than three days.
 It inserts the weekly rate because it's cheaper overall than the daily rate.

 Don't forget that when you sign this actor to a contract, make sure it's on a weekly, not a daily contract.
-SAG (and other unions), won't let you change an actor (or non-actor), from a daily to a weekly contract after you've signed a contract with them.
+SAG (and other unions), won't let you change an actor (or non-actor), from a daily to a weekly contract after you've signed a daily contract with them.

 If this actor will be a "drop and pickup," (i.e.: works a few days at the beginning of your shoot, and then comes back much later to finish), you should put the actor down twice.
 If you don't get a waiver from the actor and SAG, you'll have to pay the actor for the whole period.
-Hummm.
-It might be time to adjust the shooting schedule?
+Hummm, might be time to adjust the shooting schedule?

 back to top